consithe1/decom-led-simulation/README.md

-# decom-led-simulation
+# LED Simulation and Display Tool (LSD-T)

 ## Description
-This project is to simulate LED strips and run sequences in order to visualise them before implementing them IRL.
+This project is to simulate LED strips and run animations in order to visualise them before implementing them IRL.

 ## Functionalities

-- Import an image
-- Import an existing simulation
-- Save a simulation
-- Draw on a canvas
-  - Draw referential line
-  - Draw LED lines
-- Generate LED strips based on lines drawn
-- Parameters
-  - LED size (in px)
+### Define a referential
+> A referential is an object that makes the equivalence between distances in real life (in *mm*) and distances in the program (in *px*)

+In order to define it, a few features are available:
+- drawing a reference line (represented as a blue dashed line)
-  - LED density (in LEDs/m)
+- defining the reference line length (in *mm*)

+### LED Displays

+> A LED Display is an aggregation of LED strips (nd. a LED display can contain just one LED strip).

+In this simulation, a LED display is just a `list` of LED Strips.

+### LED Strips

+> A LED Strip is an aggregation of LEDs (nd. a LED strip can contain just one LED)

+This object has a few parameters but the major ones are the `lines` and the `LEDs`.
+These parameters are represented has `list` objects in the simulation.

+A line is represented as follows: `[id_line_on_canvas, [x0, y0, x1, y1]]`

+### Import / Save LED Display
+Once a LED display has been created or modified, it can be saved to a `.decom` file.
+The same way it is saved, it can be imported in the application by selecting a valid `.decom` file.

+### LED Sequences

+> A LED sequence is defined as bytes of data to give to the LEDs to display something

 ## To implement
-- LED sequences
-- simulation import verifications
+- `.decom` import verifications

-- closing simulation
+## Known Issues
+- Updating the distance in mm doesn't actualise properly the LED display